A Skylit Drive: Adelphia (2009–2010)

-In early 2009 the band signed Fearless Records and announced a co-headlining tour with Dance Gavin Dance in April/May.
+In early 2009 the band signed Fearless Records and announced a co-headlining tour with Dance Gavin Dance in April.
 The band was a part of Warped Tour for the 2009 season.
 On May 26, 2009, A Skylit Drive released a new song, entitled "Those Cannons Could Sink a Ship" onto iTunes and also for play on their MySpace page.
 Their second full-length album, Adelphia, was released on June 9, 2009, and peaked at number 64 on the Billboard 200.
 Singer Jagmin described it as "our most experimental album".
 The band released a music video for "Those Cannons Could Sink A Ship!" on October 19, 2009, directed by Spence Nicholson.
 The band filled in a support slot for Senses Fail in October, before they embarked on their first ten-date tour of Europe.
 The band recorded a cover of Journey's "Separate Ways (Worlds Apart)" for the next Punk Goes compilation.
 The band signed with Hassle Records in the UK, where the album was released in October 2009.
 From February to April 2010, the band toured the US and Europe as the main support to Alesana, on their 'The Emptiness Tour'.

 Identity on Fire (2011)

 Jagmin indicated that the band would begin writing and recording a follow-up to Adelphia in the middle of 2010 and suggested that the album would see an early 2011 release.
 The band announced in May 2010 that Desires of Sires will debut on their Adelphia tour.
 In July 2010 it was announced that the 6-piece had entered the studio recording together with Cameron Webb.
 The band was on the "Average Guys with Exceptional Hair" tour with bands Woe, Is Me, For All Those Sleeping, Motionless in White and Scarlett O'Hara.

 On December 7, 2010, the band announced the track listing for the album and a date set on February 15, 2011.
 They toured mid January through February with Underoath, Thursday, and Animals as Leaders, and released a music video for "Too Little Too Late" on January 12, 2011.
 They were part of the Warped Tour 2011 at the Ernie Ball stage.
 The band also announced a European tour in late 2011 along with Woe, Is Me, I Set My Friends on Fire, and Sleeping with Sirens, and recorded the cover "Love the Way You Lie" for the Punk Goes...
 Compilation.

-On January 20, 2012, A Skylit Drive released The Cali Buds music video, via Altpress.com, and in February toured South East Asia with Australian band, For This Cause.
+On January 20, 2012, A Skylit Drive released The Cali Buds music video, via Altpress.com, and in February toured Southeast Asia with Australian band For This Cause.